isc-projects/kea/doc/sphinx/arm/hooks.rst

    "%Y-%m-%d %H:%M:%S %Z" strftime format ("%Z" is the time zone name).

--  address - the leased IPv4 address given out and whether it was assigned or renewed.
+-  address - the leased IPv4 address given out and whether it was assigned, renewed or released.

 -  duration - the lease lifetime expressed in days (if present), hours, minutes, and seconds.
 A lease lifetime of 0xFFFFFFFF will be denoted with the text "infinite duration".
-This information is not given when the lease is released or declined.
+This information is not given when the lease is released.

 -  device-id - the client's hardware address shown as numerical type and hex digit string.